runtimess/heavvy/README.md

     })
 })
 ```
-and then you can use it for creating an Heavvy instance:
+and then it can be used for creating a Heavvy instance:

 ```js
 const Heavvy = require('heavvy')